calebisholaa/MMM-PictureVerse/Readme.md

 - **Security Cameras**: Displays feeds from your Blink security cameras once per hour
 - **Motion Detection**: Immediately shows video clips when motion is detected by your cameras
 - **Automatic Updates**: New photos added to Dropbox appear automatically on your mirror
+- **Dynamic Scaling**: Automatically sizes images to fit your display perfectly

 ## Installation